speculatrix/tvh_epg/README.md

 # tvh_epg

-This is the early days for this project, at the moment it's just a basic now/next electronic program guide for TVHeaded.
+This is the early days for this project, at the moment it's just a basic now/next electronic program guide and recordings list for TVHeaded.

-It's a simple python3 cgi-bin program which grabs channel and EPG data from a TVHeadEnd server and presents it in a grid form, with a link to click to play the channel.
+It's a simple python3 cgi-bin program which grabs channel, EPG or recordings data from a TVHeadEnd server and presents it in a grid form, with a link to click to play the channel.

 I expect to add more features to make it more useful...
 I'd be grateful for any help I can get!
 See the ROADMAP for plans and